Trumpchi M8: Trumpchi M8 rename

+Powertrain

-Second generation (2022-present)
+Second generation (2022)

 The second generation Trumpchi M8 debuted during the 2022 Chengdu Auto Show with a fuel engine version, a Mega Waves mild hybrid (HEV) version and PHEV (Plug-in Hybrid Electric Vehicle) variant.
 The second generation model petrol version gets a new 2.0-litre turbo engine with 251 hp and 380 Nm.
 The hybrid variant gets a 190 hp 2.0-litre turbo engine produced by Guangzhou Qisheng Powertrain Co., Ltd. with an electric motor adopting the fourth-generation enhanced THS II Toyota hybrid system.
 Gearbox options include a CVT and an 8-speed automatic transmission.

-The interior of the second generation Trumpchi M8 adopts a 12.3-inch combined driving control instrument plus a 14.6-inch large suspended central control panel, with a new three-spoke multi-function steering wheel design.
+The interior of the second-generation Trumpchi M8 adopts a 12.3-inch combined driving control instrument plus a 14.6-inch large suspended central control panel, with a new three-spoke multi-function steering wheel design.

+Trumpchi E9

+Launched in 2023, the Trumpchi E9 is the plug-in hybrid variant of the second generation Trumpchi M8.
+The Trumpchi E9 weighs 2.42-tons and the powertrain features a 2.0-litre turbocharged inline-4 petrol engine producing 188 hp and 330 Nm of torque.
+The engine is combined with an electric motor producing 180 hp and 300 Nm of torque while mated to a two-speed Dedicated Hybrid Transmission (DHT).
+The combined power output is 367 hp and 630 Nm enabling a 0–100 km/h acceleration time of 8.8 seconds.
+The E9 also has a Master Edition, in which its styling is virtually the same as the M8 Master.